homeomorfismo/STAT409Project/Reports/FinalPresentation/finalSlides.typ

 It will be convenient to:
 - Use a larger dataset, with more observations and *variability* in the parameters.
 - Concatenate _new_ observations to the previous ones, to improve the model.

+#pagebreak()

+= Final remarks

+== Potential further work

+- Purely physical approach to the computation of the intensity: we want to model the partials without creating a pipe.
+Using FEM or CFD methods to compute the intensity of the partials.
+- Explore flow-informed Ising number and cross-validate with the data: there are new measurements related to the opening of the channels and pallets.